The Master leads

 So the ability to systematically inhibit and even completely deactivate the default mode network is clearly an extremely useful thing to be able to do.
-Even if it comes back (and it always comes back) taking a brief holiday from it has well documented mental and physical health benefits.
+Even if it comes back (and it always comes back), taking a brief holiday from it has well documented mental and physical health benefits.
 Meditation is one of the best ways to effect this deactivation or inhibition of the “default mode network”.
-Prayer, fasting, ecstatic dance and psychedelic drugs are some others, although they each have their disadvantages.
+Prayer, fasting, ecstatic dance and psychedelic drugs are some others.

 If you’ve ever tried to teach a class of rowdy children anything, you will know how difficult it is to get through to them.
 This is why discipline is so important.
 Only once you have a quiet, attentive classroom environment can any real learning take place.
 The same is true of our unruly minds.
 We can still process information with the default mode network rumbling away in the background, but nothing sinks in at a deeper level.

 On the other hand, when the mind is perfectly still and quiet, new insights strike us with the force of revelation.
 We “get it” at a deeper level than the surface “blah blah blah”.
 Imagine you’re reading a poem, say T.S.
 Eliot’s Four Quartets.
 When the mind is quiet, the words touch you with a deep sense of meaning and beauty.
 When the mind is agitated and distracted, it’s all just a jumble of words.